God of War (franchise): Gameplay

 Gorgon Eyes and Phoenix Feathers, found throughout the Greek games in unmarked chests (white chests in Ascension), increase the maximum amount of health and magic, respectively.
 Minotaur Horns, which increase the Items and Fire meter's maximum length, are available in God of War III and Ghost of Sparta, respectively.
 The Items meter allows the use of secondary weapons, called Items, and the Fire meter allows the use of the Thera's Bane ability.
 The meters are increased in increments and reach their maximum once a certain number of Eyes, Feathers, and Horns are found.
 Other chests contain green, blue, or red orbs.
 Green orbs replenish the player's health, blue orbs replenish magic allowing further usage, and red orbs provide experience points (XP) for upgrading weapons and magic for new, more powerful attacks, and replenish the Rage meter in the original God of War.
 Gold orbs found in God of War II and Ascension, and white orbs in God of War III, replenish the Rage meter instead of red orbs; the Rage meter in Ascension is also refilled by landing attacks on foes.
 Chests with changing colors, which allow players to choose which meter to replenish, have also been available.
 Red orbs can also be collected by killing foes and destroying certain inanimate objects.
 Bosses and more powerful opponents release a combination of colored orbs when killed via the quick-time feature.
 For the Norse games, Apples of Iðunn replaced the Gorgon Eyes to increase the maximum length of the health meter, while Horns of Blood Mead increase the maximum length of the rage meter.
-While the Norse games retain green and red orbs to replenish the health and rage meters, respectively, magic is done differently.
+The Norse games also changed the green and red orbs to stones, which need to be stomped in order to replenish the health and rage meters.
+Magic is also done differently.
 Instead of collecting blue orbs to replenish magic, there is a cool down time on magical runic attacks, and once that cool down time is up, the magical runic attack can be used again.
 Furthermore, players accumulate different crafting resources, primarily Hacksilver, to create and purchase new items, such as new armor or upgrading existing armor and weapons, and XP is used for learning new combat skills.
 Chests in the Norse games provide a variety of different items.